JustJordanT/learn-cSharp-with-tests/docs/basics/types.md

 ```

-One more thing we can see if that we are getting an error on our test code.
+Moving back over to our test, One more thing we can see if that we are getting an error.

 ![img_8.png](img_8.png)
 ![img_9.png](img_9.png)